ehu23/notes/r.md

     schools <- c("UCLA", "UC Berkeley", "USC")

     #operations
-    numbers[1] #gets first element of numbers, vectors are NOT indexed by 0, but 1. numbers <- numbers*2 #multiply all elements in numbers vector by 2
+    numbers[1]           # Gets first element of numbers, vectors are NOT indexed by 0, but 1. numbers <- numbers*2 # Multiply all elements in numbers vector by 2 length(numbers)      # Returns size of vector

 ## Comparators: >, >=, <=, ==, !=, &, |
 ## Probability, Sampling, Simulating

 ### Sampling: (using seeds)
     set.seed(1334)
     sample(vec1, 3, replace = TRUE)                 # Sample 3 elements from the vector with replacement
     library(mosaic)                                 # for the 'do()' function
     trials = do(5)*sample(vec1, 3, replace = FALSE) # Simulate sampling 3 elements from vec1 5 times
     rowMeans(trials)                                # Takes the mean of each sample rowSums(trials)                                 # Takes the sum of each sample

+#### Sample data frame by its rows
+    rowIndices <- sample(1992, size=5) # select 5 numbers from 1 to 1992 inclusive, puts it into a vector.
+    NCbirths[rowIndices,]              # Extract the rows in NCbirths that correspond to rowIndices.
+Include the comma!

 ### Calculating normal and binomial distribution probabilities
     dbinom(4, size = 7, prob = 0.5) # Coin flipping scenario.
 Probability of getting 4 heads when 7 coins are tossed